KaedenOC/reading-notes/class201/class05.md

 The **color** property defines the foreground color of an HTML element's content and the **background-color** property defines the element's background color.
 These can be used on just about any element.

+- We can use CSS or JavaScript to change an elements color.

+- **Color Palletes** - Useful tool to pick base color and other colors to accompany it.

+### Font

+**Web safe fonts** - are known to be available on nearly all instances of the most used operating systems.
+Good idea to use these.

+**font-weight** - will set how bold the text will be.

+**font-size** -  length and size of font.
+Try to avoid setting the font size of container elements because the font size of an element is inherited from that elements parent element.

+> Types: px, em, rem

+- **1em** - is = to the font size set on the parent element of the current element.

+- **1rem** - is = to the size set on the root element of the doc not the parent.

+**font-style** - used to turn italic text on or off.

+> Types: normal, italic, oblique

+### Spacing

+**letter-spacing** and **word-spacing** allow you to set the spacing between letters and words in text.